Hakeem Al-Araibi faces court in shackles, begs not to be sent back to Bahrain | Goal.com

 — amanda hodge (@hodgeamanda) February 4, 2019

-Former Socceroo Craig Foster has led the fight to release Al-Araibi and stressed the pressing matter of the situation.
+Former Socceroo Craig Foster has led the fight to release Al-Araibi and stressed the injustice of his continued detention.

 “We cannot have a situation where an athlete is in a country like Thailand and then arbitrarily detained,” Foster said from Bangkok on Monday.